sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/monitoring-plan.md

 See our Observability Docs on [setting up alerting](./observability/alerting#setting-up-alerting).

 ## How to create a custom alert?
 Creating a customer alert is not recommended and currently not supported by Sourcegraph.
+However, please provide feedback on the monitoring dashboards and alerts if you find anything could be improved.